LAG1819/label-classification-repo/doc/03Tutorial_DataLabeling.md

 *Note: The dataset must be a .feather file*

 ## Total data labeling
+There are two ways (1. and 2.) to change the dataset for kMeans and one option (3.) to change the dataset for the automated labeling.
 1. Change k-Means dataset: Change selected centroids for k-Means in [**Seed.xlsx**](https://github.com/LGHDM/ml-classification-repo/blob/main/files/Seed.xlsx).
 Each centroid represents one class labels.
 Execute main after adaption.
 2. Change k-Means dataset: Loading a customized file for the zentroids of kMeans.
 The customized zentroids can be cleaned and topics extracted if requested.
     ```Python3